RickStrahl/WestWindWebSurge/Readme.md

 **Use Cases:**

 * Load testing Web applications and services
-* Easy URL Testing for REST and Data Services
+* Easy URL testing and debugging for REST and data services
 * URL management for saving, sharing, restoring

 **Features:**